Q. What is Massachusetts’ Paid Family and Medical Leave (MA PFML)?

 A. Yes, employees may take leave on a continuous or intermittent basis.

 Q. How will the MA PFML benefit be calculated?

-A. The benefits are paid at 80% of the employee's average weekly wages for wages, up to 50% of the state's average weekly wage (SAWW).
+A. The benefits are paid at 80% of the employee's average weekly wages, up to 50% of the state's average weekly wage (SAWW).

 Any portion of the employee's average weekly wages that exceed 50% of the SAWW will be paid at 50%.